crweiner/hacktoberfest-swag-list/README.md

 #### **Supabase** (Unnamed swag, possibly t-shirt)

-- **Requirements**: Join their Discord server, build a new open-source project with Supabase or contribute to one of our supabase-community projects that have the hacktoberfest topic and submit your contribution by Oct 10, 2021.
+- **Requirements**: Join their Discord server, build a new open-source project with Supabase or contribute to one of their supabase-community projects that have the Hacktoberfest topic and submit your contribution by Oct 10, 2021.
 - **Swag**: Some limited edition Supabase swag, possibly t-shirt based on reward from last year.
 - **How to sign up**: Join their [Discord server](https://discord.gg/bnncdqgBSS)
 - **Notes**: More details can be found [here](https://supabase.io/blog/2021/09/28/supabase-hacktoberfest-hackathon-2021)